marcsgil/slmcontrol/docs/index.md

 `slmcontrol` is a package that allows one to control a Spatial Light Modulator (SLM) with a simple an intuitive syntax.

+If you use this package in your research, please cite it and give it a star on GitHub.

 ## Links

 - **PyPI:** [https://pypi.org/project/slmcontrol/]()